tdpreece/django_packaging/README.md

 so that coverage for runs for different environments can be combined.
 Thus, I can have a statements like `if six.PY3:`  in my code and still achieve 100% coverage.
 See .coveragerc file.
+* Create a devev with tox.
+The important thing to notice here is `usedevelop = True` in the tox.ini, which installs the project using `setup.py develop` and results in all the dependencies being installed in the devenv along with a `django-package-example.egg-link.egg-link` file that points to my Python code in `./src/`.
+I activate this devenv and use it to run tests quickly while I'm developing.

 ## Gotchas
 * Took me a couple of runs to realise that I had django>=1.8,<1.10 in setup.py